Updated July 27, 2019 –

 At the author of 39 books, the late Dr. Drucker, of course, was the world’s premier business philosopher.

-But not every Republican and business have heeded his simple advice.
+But in Congress, too-few Republicans and Democrats, and business, have heeded his simple advice.

 Firstly, let’s consider business.
 With the long decline of former market stalwarts General Electric, General Motors and Proctor & Gamble, you might think the companies would have been quick to change.